msalemor/azure-site-recovery/README.md

 - Replication stops
 - VMs are brought on-line in the replicated region attached to the destination disks that were the target of replication

+### Recovery Services Vault

+#### Create a Service Vault from the Azure Portal

+- From the portal search for: Recovery Service Vault
+- Create a new resource group or select an existing one
+- Name the vault
+- Select the region
+- Click: Review and Create

+#### Select the source VMs

+- Select the source region
+- Select the VMS in the region

+#### Select the target environment

+- Resources can be created manually or by ASR
+- Adjust the replication settings
+- Start replication

+## Site Recovery Infrastructure

 ## Site Recovery Resoursce

 ## Failover/Fallback strategies